-Greek and Latin have been an important part of the University’s curriculum since it opened as the nation’s first public university in 1795.
+Classics has been an important part of the University’s curriculum since it opened as the nation’s first public university in 1795.
 Graduate degrees in Classics were first offered toward the close of the nineteenth century.
 After the Second World War, the graduate program expanded, attracting students from around the country–chiefly because of the presence of such distinguished faculty as B. L. Ullman, Robert Getty, T. R. S. Broughton, and Henry Immerwahr.
 In the latter decades of the twentieth century many students worked under the direction of such scholars as George Kennedy, Kenneth Reckford, Philip Stadter, and Jerzy Linderski.
-(A full list of theses and dissertations from 1910 onwards is available here.)
-The program has been widened and deepened to the point that permanent faculty positions currently number 11, while colleagues in departments such as English and Comparative Literature, History, Philosophy, and Religious Studies also contribute to the program.
-Strong institutional support for Classics has kept these numbers up in the new century with hires at both the junior and the senior level: some three-quarters of the current faculty members in Classics joined the department within the last decade or so.
+A brief history of the Department is available elsewhere on this website, and a full list of theses and dissertations from 1910 onwards is available on the Graduate Research page.
+Strong institutional support for Classics has kept our numbers up in the new century with hires at both the junior and the senior level: some three-quarters of the current faculty members in Classics joined the department within the last decade or so.

 Extensive academic resources and opportunities on and off campus enhance the experiences and training of our graduate students.
 On campus, UNC provides a variety of research resources to Classics students.
 Davis Library, just around the corner from the department, holds one of the largest Classics collections in North America, and the B. L. Ullman Classics Collection, located in the department itself, is a reference library catering to the everyday needs of students and faculty alike.
 The Ancient World Mapping Center, overseen by Richard Talbert of the History department, is a unique research institution exploring the spatial dimensions of the Greek and Roman world and the home of the Barrington Atlas.